Car Finance Explained: Your Car Finance Options

 What is Guarantor Car Finance?

-A guarantor loan for car finance can be an option where you have bad credit.
-Guarantor car finance involves a third party agreeing to pay your loan if you can’t make the repayments.
+A guarantor loan can be an option where you have bad credit history and poor credit rating.
+Guarantor car finance involves a third party agreeing to pay your loan if you can’t make the fixed monthly repayments.

-A guarantor loan can provide the opportunity not only to drive a car, but also build up your credit profile.
+A guarantor loan can provide the opportunity not only to drive a car, but also build up your credit profile and credit rating.
 However, it is also a big responsibility since your guarantor is liable for your finance if you do not repay it.
-You can read more about Guarantor Car Finance here.
+You can read more about Guarantor Car Finance here

 Guarantor Loan pros and cons